Political positions of Donald Trump: Supreme Court

-Trump has stated that he wants to replace Antonin Scalia on the U.S. Supreme Court with "a person of similar views and principles".
-He has released a list of eleven potential picks to replace Scalia.
-The jurists are widely considered to be conservative.
+Trump stated he wanted to replace U.S. Supreme Court justice Antonin Scalia, who had died, with "a person of similar views and principles".
+He released a list of eleven potential picks to replace Scalia.
+The jurists were widely considered to be conservative.
 All are white, and eight of the eleven are men.
-The list includes five out of the eight individuals recommended by the Heritage Foundation, a conservative think tank.
 Trump had previously insisted that he would seek guidance from conservative groups such as the Federalist Society and the Heritage Foundation when it came to picking Supreme Court candidates.
-Several of the judges listed by Trump have questioned abortion rights.
-Six of the eleven judges have clerked for conservative Supreme Court justices.
+Several of the judges listed by Trump had questioned abortion rights.
+Six of the eleven judges had clerked for conservative Supreme Court justices.

 Trump has claimed that he "would probably appoint" justices to the Supreme Court who "would look very seriously" at the Hillary Clinton email controversy "because it's a criminal activity."
 However, under the U.S. Constitution, Supreme Court justices "are neither investigators nor prosecutors."

-Trump has criticized Chief Justice of the United States John Roberts, a George W. Bush appointee, as a "nightmare for conservatives," citing Roberts' vote in the 2015 decision in King v.
+Trump criticized Chief Justice of the United States John Roberts, a George W. Bush appointee, as a "nightmare for conservatives," citing Roberts' vote in the 2015 decision in King v.
 Burwell, which upheld provisions of the Affordable Care Act.
-He has also blamed Roberts for the June 2015 Supreme Court ruling legalizing same-sex marriage, apparently in error, since in that case Roberts actually dissented from the majority opinion.
+He also blamed Roberts for the June 2015 Supreme Court ruling legalizing same-sex marriage, apparently in error, since in that case Roberts actually dissented from the majority opinion.

 In February 2016, Trump called on the Senate to stop Obama from filling the vacant seat on the Supreme Court.

-An analysis by FiveThirtyEight shows that, under the assumption that Scalia's vacant seat on the Court will not be filled, and taking account of the advanced age of three of the sitting justices, that a Trump presidency would move the Supreme Court "rightward toward its most conservative position in recent memory".
+An analysis by FiveThirtyEight predicted that, under the assumption that Scalia's vacant seat on the Court would not be filled before Trump's presidency, and taking account of the advanced age of three of the sitting justices, that a Trump presidency would move the Supreme Court "rightward toward its most conservative position in recent memory".

+Trump ultimately appointed three justices to the court: Neil Gorsuch to replace Scalia, Brett Kavanaugh to replace Anthony Kennedy, and Amy Coney Barrett to replace Ruth Bader Ginsburg.
+The appointments of Trump's nominees shifted the court to a strongly conservative position.
+In the period after Trump left office, the court issued several conservative rulings, including declaring that the constitution does not protect abortion, in which Trump's appointees contributed to the majority.